Useful ToolsReceive Emails

 unread - Only fetch unread emails (default: False)

-Returns list of email dicts with: id, from, subject, date, body
+Returns list of email dicts:

 mark_read(email_id)